 Charlton County maintains a stable tax environment and offers attractive incentives to new and existing businesses to encourage the creation of new jobs and investment.
-For Economic Development information please contact the Okefenokee Chamber and Development Authority at (912) 496-2536 or email [email protected].
+For Economic Development information please contact the Okefenokee Chamber of Commerce at (912) 496-2536 or email [email protected].

 Ad Valorem Tax

 Ad valorem tax, more commonly known as property tax, is a large source of revenue for governments in Georgia.
 The basis for ad valorem taxation is the fair market value of the property, which is established at 40% of the fair market value.
 The amount of tax is determined by the tax rate (mill rate) levied by various entities (one mill is equal to $1 for each $ 1,000 of assessed value or .001).